MarcosSanchezR/OOP-Proyect-SecondYear/README.md

 # OOP_Project2025

 ## OverView
 This project was developed as part of the Object-Oriented Programming course in the second degree year at Universidad Politécnica de Madrid.
-It implement a ser management system supporting creation, reading, and deletion of users to organize tennis matches between players using Java, also I did programme sql repositories but I didn't connect them into the DependencyInjector.
+It implement a set management system supporting creation, reading, and deletion of users to organize tennis matches between players using Java, also I did programme sql repositories but I didn't connect them into the DependencyInjector.
 For the frontend of the system I use a simple GUI in JavaFX.

 ## Feature